austinv11/ETF-Java/README.md

 This api aims to provide a set of high-speed abstractions for ETF.

 Currently, its primary goal is to support the subset of ETF utilized by Discord (see: [Loqui](https://github.com/discord/loqui) and [erlpack](https://github.com/discord/erlpack))
+So the you should consider this the "minimum viable product" of an ETF parser for use with discord.

 ## Using ETF-Java
 **TODO**